true-async/php-true-async-rfc/basic.md

 echo "next line".__LINE__."\n";
 ```

+This code:
-This code first returns the contents of the PHP website,
+1. first returns the contents of the PHP website,
-then executes the `echo` statement.
+2. then executes the `echo` statement.

 ```php
 $coroutine = spawn file_get_contents('https://php.net');
 echo "next line".__LINE__."\n";
 ```

+This code:
-This code starts a coroutine with the `file_get_contents` function.
+1. starts a coroutine with the `file_get_contents` function.
-The next line is executed without waiting for the result of `file_get_contents`.
+2. The next line is executed without waiting for the result of `file_get_contents`.
+3. The coroutine is executed after the `echo` statement.

 The `spawn` construct is available in two variations:
 * `spawn function_call` - creates a coroutine from a callable expression